emberjs/website/source/guides/routing/asynchronous-routing.md

 #### `afterModel`

-The `afterModel` hook as called after a route's model (which might be a promise) is resolved, and follows the same pause-on-promise semantics as `model` and `beforeModel`.
+The `afterModel` hook is called after a route's model (which might be a promise) is resolved, and follows the same pause-on-promise semantics as `model` and `beforeModel`.
 It is passed the already-resolved model and can therefore perform any additional logic that